nus-cs2103/old-website/contents/coding-standards-css.md

    - [Other Readings](#other-readings)

 ## General<a name="general"></a>
-We are using the [Google CSS Style Guide](https://google-styleguide.googlecode.com/svn/trunk/htmlcssguide.xml) as our primary guide and have made a few changes to suit WEBSITE project.
+We are using the [Google CSS Style Guide](https://google-styleguide.googlecode.com/svn/trunk/htmlcssguide.xml) as our primary guide and have made a few changes to suit nus-cs2103 project.
 The Google Style Document shall be used for any topics not covered in this document.

 >  If the project is using Bootstrap/jQuery, use bootstrap classes wherever possible and as much as possible.